 You could take your search online, by looking for opportunities on job portals or looking for job position openings on the websites of the NGO organizations that you want to work for.

-Find the cause that moves you, it could be about environment, child education, animal welfare, women empowerment, or sanitation.
+Find the cause that moves you, it could be about the environment, child education, animal welfare, women empowerment, or sanitation.

 Figure out your interest domain and start looking for jobs at renowned NGO organizations that work in that domain.

-Remember, there are plethora of NGO organizations out there.
+Remember, there are a plethora of NGO organizations out there.
 Not all of them are what they seem to be.
-Networking with experienced people in NGO sector can help you filter out the good from the bad.
+Networking with experienced people in the NGO sector can help you filter out the good from the bad.

 NGO internship in Singapore would be a good place to start building your NGO contacts network.

 You can seek help from this network, whether for advice or references, at the time you decide to look for jobs.
-Consider making contacts an integral part of your NGO internship Singapore.
+Consider making contacts an integral part of your NGO internship in Singapore.

 There are over 140 international non-profit organizations in Singapore.
 NGOs form a crucial part of this huge number.

-These NGOs work in a variety of areas like, youth education and development, global biodiversity conservation, environmental awareness, arts and cultural heritage preservation, women and girls welfare, etc.
+These NGOs work in a variety of areas like youth education and development, global biodiversity conservation, environmental awareness, arts, and cultural heritage preservation, women and girls welfare, etc.